Wild Child (film): Plot

+At the school's Honour Court hearing, Harriet cross-examines Poppy.
+Meanwhile, her roommates deduce that Harriet forged the emails and discover Poppy's diary which reveals their friendship to be genuine.
+Her friends and the student body stand up in defence Poppy, angering Harriet who inadvertently mentions Poppy's lighter.
+As no lighter was ever mentioned, Harriet confesses under pressure that she did it and is expelled.
+Poppy is exonerated and reconciles with her friends.
+At the lacrosse finals, Abbey Mount wins the championship, and Gerry, impressed by his daughter's change of heart and appearance, supports her decision to remain in England.
+Some time later, Poppy invites Freddie and her roommates to her Malibu home.

 Cast

 Production

 The interiors of the boarding school were filmed at Cobham Hall in Kent.
 The facade of the school was filmed at Balls Park.
-They also filmed at 82 Main Street, 84 Main Street, 117 Main Street, and at the Brontë Parsonage Museum in Haworth, Keighley, Bradford.
-Filming also took place in Harrogate, and at Robin Hood's Bay in North Yorkshire.
+Filming also took place at 82 Main Street, 84 Main Street, 117 Main Street, and at the Brontë Parsonage Museum in Haworth, Keighley, Bradford, in Harrogate, and at Robin Hood's Bay in North Yorkshire.

 Reception

 Wild Child was released in the United Kingdom on 15 August 2008, taking fifth place at the box office with $2,196,366 from 359 cinemas with an average of $6,118.
 In its fourth weekend, it dropped to twelfth place.
 As of November 2008, Wild Child had grossed $8,235,794.
 In Australia, Wild Child was released 18 September, taking fourth place with only 93 cinemas and making $315,114.
 The following week, it made a 60% increase with $566,918 but still slipped to 6th place.
 On 16 October, Wild Child fell to 11th.
 As of November 2008, Wild Child had grossed US$3,268,424 (A$4,236,579) in Australia.
 The film has been released in many other countries, proving popular in some: the Netherlands ($1,553,825) and not so popular in others.
 The film has grossed a worldwide total of $21,972,336.
 Universal had planned a North American release in the summer of 2009, but canceled it and chose to release the film directly to DVD.